2018-2019 Committee Assignments

 The Appointments and Promotions Committee assignment is for fifteen months, beginning each Oct.
 1, to allow for continuity of pending Dec.
 15 cases.
 The Candidacy Committee assignment begins in late summer through the following spring quarter.
 All other committee assignments are from Oct.
 1 through Sept.
 30 of the academic year.

-The TAC also includes representatives from the Department (D.Reid, V.Bistrow, S.Gazes) and the College (Margot Dewey) and two students appointed by the Chairman.
+The TAC also includes representatives from the Department (D.Reid, V.Bistrow, S.Gazes) and the College (Margot Dewey) and two students appointed by the Chair.

 |Appointments & Promotions||

 D. Kutasov, S. Nagel, P. Privitera, M. Levin, D. Schuster

 C. Wagner, H. Jaeger, S. Ryu, Y. Wah, S. Wakely

 |Teaching Activities||R. Wald, H. Frisch, S. Wakely, S. Ryu, W. Irvine|

 |Candidacy Committee||D.T.
 Son, J. Harvey, A. Murugan, KJ.
 Kim|

 |Colloquium||P. Guyot-Sionnest, D.T.
 Son, J. Collar, S. Palmer, YK.
 Kim (named lecturers)|